Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 #### **2.3.1 Summary: Interpretation of data**

-Based on the feedback gained from the users; many whos native language is English seemed to want to learn more ‘Romance’ languages.
-Arguably, there is more simlarity between the english and romance languages than their counterparts, such as Hindi and Japanese.
+Based on the feedback gained from the users; many who speak English seemed to want to learn more ‘Romance’ languages.
+Arguably, there is more simlarity between English and romance languages as they are latin derividents.
+Languages such as Hindi and Japanese differ considerably.

-Moreover, users who did speak other non ‘romance’ languages (e.g. GA, Yoruba and Twi) seemed to have learnt their respective languages mostly through socio-cultural practices.
+Moreover, users who did speak other non ‘romance’ languages (e.g. GA, Yoruba and Twi) seemed to have learnt theses languages through socio-cultural practices and peer-to-peer learning.

 With this in mind, it is likely that the Ba Mi Soro website would appeal to those who are interested/ familiar with African culture(s) particularly those within Nigeria.

-The key demographics and goals of users’ and site owners were identified through the findings derived from the market, competitor, and psychographic analysis.
+The key demographics and goals of users’ and site owners were identified through market, competitor, and psychographic analysis.
 These factors are discussed in more detail below.

 ### **2.4 Key Demographic(s)**

-The key demographics and goals of users’ and site owners were identified through the findings were derived from market, competitor, and psychographic analysis.
-These factors are discussed in more detail below.

 - Age: 8-50
 - Sex: Men and Women